awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSIS.md

 + SSIS isn't supported on Always On instances with read replicas\.
 + You can't back up the SSISDB database that is associated with the `SSIS` option\.
 + Importing and restoring the SSISDB database from other instances of SSIS isn't supported\.
++ Connecting to other database engines, such as Oracle, isn't supported for SSIS on RDS for SQL Server\.
+You can connect only to other SQL Server DB instances\.

 ## Enabling SSIS<a name="SSIS.Enabling"></a>